sfence/hades_extrafarming/README.md

 #### Configuration

-If found inside mod or world folder `farming.conf` is loaded set independent values for each crop.
+`farming.conf` is used to load custom settings for each crop and can be found in either the farming mod folder or the world folder.
 Also `minetest.conf` contains a setting for crop growth speed.

 | Configuration        | type  | default | file         |  Notes                                   |